www.scantips.com

 Perspective is a very strong portrait consideration.
 A common perspective problem for beginner portraits is from standing too close to the subject.
 It's certainly a problem with selfies held at arms length.
 The camera being too close can ruin a portrait.

-You've seen online examples of the same portrait taken with various focal lengths showing the perspective differences.
-Their point seems to be that short lenses cause bad perspective effects (enlarged noses, etc), and seemingly shows perspective is improved greatly by using longer lenses.
-Which is true enough in its way, but you should realize that the whole point that they do NOT mention is that the camera distance was of course changed dramatically in each shot to show the same subject size in all, but then necessarily with the different perspective that they create and show.
+You've seen online examples of the same size portrait in the same size frame taken with various focal lengths showing the perspective differences.
+Their point seems to be that short lenses cause bad perspective effects (enlarged noses, etc), and seemingly shows perspective is improved by using longer lenses.
+Which is true enough only in its way, but you should realize that what they do NOT mention is that the camera distance was of course changed dramatically in each shot to show the same subject size in all.
+THEY created the different perspectives with distance too close.
 Perspective is NOT lens distortion.
+The lens had nothing to do with this, other than it forced standing back further to include the same view.
 Perspective only depends on the view the camera actually sees at the distance from where the camera is standing.
-That actually seems self-evident.
+That seems self-evident, since the camera can only see what you see if standing at the same spot.

 Saying, don't think that focal length affects perspective.
-It does not.
+It does Not.
 Any lens simply shows what it sees from where it stands.
-Zoom all you want, focal length changes the view size, but NOT the perspective.
+Zoom in all you want, focal length changes the view size, but NOT the perspective.
 Standing too close is what affects perspective badly.
 Each of those multiple pictures necessarily were taken at the different distance specifically chosen for the focal length, so that the subject Field of View stays the same in all (equivalent distances as described above).
 The longer lens is better because the subject framing requires that we must stand back at a more proper portrait distance.
-The idea with any lens and any portrait is suggesting about 6 or 7 feet subject distance is necessary for portraits, and 10 feet is fail safe.
-Then use whatever lens that can show what you want to see there.
+The idea with any lens and any portrait is that at least about 6 or 7 feet subject distance is necessary for portraits, and 8 or 10 feet is fail safe.
+Regardless if a tight head shot or a group of people.
+Then just use whatever focal length that can show what you want to see there.
 4 or 5 feet is insufficient for human face perspective.
-Sure, you can get a picture closer, but it may not be flattering.
+Sure, you can get a picture closer, but it probably won't be flattering.

 The Best Perspective Rule for Portraits

-The camera should be back at least about 6.5 feet or 2 m (and a bit more is really good insurance), and then use any lens focal length that gives the view you want, by zooming in as desired.
+The camera should be back at least about 6.5 feet or 2 meters (and a bit more is certainly better insurance), and then use any lens focal length that gives the view you want, by zooming in as desired.
 This is true for tight head shots, head & shoulders, waist length, full length standing, or groups.
 It's about the proper perspective for human faces.

 For a full frame 1x crop camera at 10 feet, that's about 120 mm zoom for a 2x3 foot view, and flash at f/8 gives near a 12 inch Depth of Field depth, front to back (which is a second reason for the distance).